 States should regulate all EWA products as credit and require compliance with consumer protections that prevent the predatory lending debt traps commonly associated with payday loans.

 What is an Earned Wage Advance?

 EWA companies offer employees advances on their pay, often for a fee.
-To be repaid on payday, these are short-term loans.
+Due back on payday, these are short-term loans.